-Meningitis: In Sub-Saharan Africa countries, (particularly in the dry season).
-You should be immunised against various strains of the meningococcus at least two weeks before you travel.
+Meningitis - In Sub-Saharan Africa countries, (particularly in the dry season).
+You should be immunised against various strains of the meningococcal vaccine at least two weeks before you travel.
 There are very few people who cannot be given meningococcal vaccines.
 It is also safe to have the vaccine if you are breastfeeding.
 The risk for meningococcal meningitis is low for tourists but higher for people living or working in endemic or outbreak areas.

-If you are visiting remote areas it is unlikely access to the right treatment is quick enough as medical facilities are few and far between and they rarely have human rabies-specific immunoglobulin (HRIG) which gives rapid, short-term protection for anyone who has been bitten and not vaccinated.
+When visiting remote areas it is unlikely access to the right treatment is quick enough as medical facilities are few and far between and rarely have human rabies-specific immunoglobulin (HRIG) which gives rapid, short-term protection for anyone who has been bitten but not vaccinated.

 Tetanus: If you are up to date with your immunisations then you will not need it.
 However, if you travel to areas where medical attention may not be available then a dose of vaccine may be advisable even if you have had five previous injections.
 I.e. if it has been more than 10 years since your last injection.
 This is a precautionary measure.
 Our doctor or practice nurse will advise you on this.
 The tetanus vaccine is safe if you are pregnant or breast-feeding.
 You should not have another injection of the vaccine if it previously caused a severe reaction.